Playing the Recorder at Willamette View

 "Playing that new instrument with others adds to brain health because it takes a higher level of skill and also is a very social activity."

-WV Recorders currently give two concerts a year and often play at various informal events.
-A smaller group, different each month, plays at the Health Center.
+WV Recorders give at least one concert a year and often play at various informal events.
+A smaller group, different each month, plays at Wisteria in The Neighborhoods.

 These players make all arrangements for activities themselves.
 This group has a steering committee with a named treasurer and has received funding through the Resident Council, so Resident Council financial procedures are observed.
 WV Recorders may be contacted through the Resident Council Performing Arts Councilor.